 1. Thrive Leads

-Thrive Leads is a versatile call to action plugin that you can use in a variety of different ways.
+Thrive Leads is a feature-packed WordPress call to action plugin that you can use for regular CTA’s and email opt-in forms.

 With it, you can create the following types of CTAs:

 - Scroll mats